Geriler/algorithms/README.md

 # algorithms

 ## About repository
-Implementation basic algorithms in C language
+Implementation basic algorithms in C language.<br>
+All data is approximate and may vary on different devices.

+## Used equipment
+* CPU: AMD A12 9720P 2700 MHz
+* GPU: AMD Radeon 530 2 Gb
+* RAM: 12 Gb 2133 MHz

 ## Program runtime counting (seconds)
 ### Sort